 by Alyssa Granacki

-Another 14th century manuscript, found in the Pierpont Morgan Library, shows the kiss just as Francesca describes it.
+Another fourteenth-century manuscript, found at the Pierpont Morgan Library, shows the kiss just as Francesca describes it.
 On the left, we see Guinevere and Lancelot leaning in toward one another as Gallehaut shields them with his body.

 Allaire, Gloria and F. Regina Psaki.
 Arthur of the Italians: The Arthurian Legend in Medieval Italian Literature and Culture.
 Cardiff: University of Wales Press, 2014.

 A Companion to the Lancelot-Grail Cycle, edited by Carol Dover.
 Cambridge: D.S.
 Brewer, 2013.